1.1 Definitions. In these Conditions, the following definitions apply:

 (c) the Customer shall reimburse the Supplier on written demand for any costs or losses sustained or incurred by the Supplier arising directly or indirectly from the Customer Default.

-9.1 The price for Goods shall be the price set out in the Quotation .
-The price of the Goods is inclusive of all costs of packaging.
-Insurance and transport of the Goods, are part of an agreed or stated delivery by the Supplier to the Customer site or premises and included/ excluded in the Supplier Quotation or separately agreed.
+10.1 The price for Goods shall be the price set out in the Quotation.
+The price of the Goods is inclusive of the costs of primary packaging.
+Insurance, transport, special export packaging, dangerous goods packaging, export documentation or other delivery-related costs are to be agreed between the Supplier and the Customer and specified in the Supplier Quotation.

-9.2 The charges for any onsite support or training either before during or after installation Data shall unless otherwise agreed in the Quotation .
-If nor specifically quoted then to be on a standard time and materials basis:
+10.2 The charges for any onsite support or training either before during or after installation shall be agreed in the Quotation.
+If not specifically quoted then such charges will be on a standard time and materials basis:

 (a) the charges shall be calculated in accordance with the Supplier’s standard daily fee rates; and

-9.3 In respect of Goods, the Supplier shall invoice the Customer on or at any time after completion of delivery or in accordance with invoicing arrangements specified in the Quotation and subsequent Order Acknowledgement.
-In respect of Data, unless otherwise agreed, the Supplier shall invoice the Customer annually in advance.
+10.4 In respect of Goods, the Supplier shall invoice the Customer on or at any time after receipt of the Customer purchase order or purchase order reference number or in accordance with invoicing arrangements specified in the Quotation and subsequent Order Acknowledgement.
+In respect of Data, unless otherwise agreed, the Supplier shall invoice the Customer in advance as appropriate to the duration of the Project.

 (a) As specified in the quotation